toitolucho/toitolucho/README.md

 ### 💾 Data Engineer | Software Developer | ETL & Automation Specialist

-I’m a **Data Engineer** with a strong foundation in software development and over **10 years of experience** designing and implementing data-driven solutions.
+I am a passionate **Data Engineer** with strong expertise in **C#, .NET, SQL Server**, and **ETL automation** with a strong foundation in software development and over **10 years of experience** designing and implementing data-driven solutions.
+I specialize in building **high-performance, multi-threaded applications** for data ingestion, transformation, and integration with enterprise systems.
+Experienced in **Azure cloud services, Spark-like parallel processing**, and large-scale data pipelines.
-My focus is on **automating ETL/ELT pipelines**, integrating multi-source data, and improving performance in enterprise data systems.

 ---

 ### 🚀 What I Do